handsom3j4ck/Droidtool/README.md

 - Search for files or folders on device
 - Supports `/storage/emulated/0/` and common directories like `/sdcard`, `/Download`, `/DCIM`, `/Documents`

-#### 🔁 Reboot & Recovery

-- Reboot to system, recovery, bootloader, or fastboot
-- Sideload ZIP files in recovery mode

 #### 🧪 Developer Tools

 - View and save `logcat` output